 - Is this meant as a side project or a full-time gig?

 - Would the new owner need expertise in any specific business or technology sector?

 - Do you think business growth has stalled because you aren’t an expert at Instagram advertising?

 The more information, the better.

-Finally, be sure to upload an eye catching image.
-It might feel like a screenshot of your site works just fine, but you have to think about this as a marketing person and try to catch the attention of a potential buyer.
-Using a bold image, even a stock photo or just a favorite image from your website can often be more impactful than a screenshot of text.
+Finally, be sure to upload an eye-catching image.
+It might feel like a screenshot of your site works just fine, but you must consider this as a marketing person and try to catch a potential buyer’s attention.
+Using a bold image, a stock photo, or a favorite image from your website can often be more impactful than a screenshot of text.

 Auction vs Asking Price

 Flippa offers two distinct methods for selling your business.
 Auction and Asking Price.

 The auction option allows users to bid on your business, ideally driving the price up as excitement grows.
 With an auction, you can also set a “reserve” price, essentially the price that an auction must reach for a sale.
 Auctions last for 30 days and, in the end, if unsold, will automatically convert into a static listing, so you can still make a sale even if bidding was slow for any reason.